-How will Bolsover C of E Junior school be using the PE and Sport funding and who will benefit?
+How will Bolsover Church of England Junior school be using the PE and Sport funding and who will benefit?

 You can find details of the funding for each school in the PE and sport premium: conditions of grants 2020-21 here.

 We believe in a holistic approach to the development of sport and physical activity for all and encourage collaboration and partnership working to make the best use of resources and enhance PE and sport provision in order to raise participation and achievement for all pupils.